simgrid/simgrid/docs/source/Installing_SimGrid.rst

 Nightly built Java Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-For non-Windows systems (Linux, macOS, or FreeBSD), head to `Jenkins <https://ci.inria.fr/simgrid/job/SimGrid>`_.
-In the build history, pick the last green (or at least yellow) build that is not blinking (i.e., not currently under build).
-In the list, pick a system that is close to yours, and click on the ball in the Debug row.
-The build artifact will appear at the top of the resulting page.

-For Windows, head to `AppVeyor <https://ci.appveyor.com/project/simgrid/simgrid>`_.
-Click on the artifact link on the right, and grab your file.
-If the latest build failed, there will be no artifact.
-Then you will need to first click on "History" at the top and look for the last successful build.
+Head to the corresponding `GitHub Action <https://github.com/simgrid/simgrid/actions/workflows/jarfile.yml>`_ and pick the last green build.
+At the bottom of the build page, click on the ``jar-final`` artefact.
+Open this zip file to find the jar you need.
+This jar can be used under Linux, Mac OSX or Windows, as you wish.

 Binary Java Troubleshooting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^